Watchcat25/Watchcat25/README.md

 ---

 ## 🧭 About Me
-I am a Senior IT Specialist with expertise in spinning up virtual machines, administering SQL databases, and providing both technical and application support.
-I specialize in qualifying and validating cloud infrastructure to ensure compliance, security, and performance before migration.
+I'm a Senior IT Specialist with hands-on experience in spinning up and managing Windows and Linux virtual machines, administering and tuning SQL databases, and providing technical and application support across diverse environments.
+I specialize in validating cloud infrastructure on AWS and Azure to ensure compliance, security, and performance.
+I've also worked on PKI integration projects involving Keyfactor Command and ServiceNow, developed dashboards and monitoring insights with Splunk, and handled networking tasks including firewall rules and router configurations.
-My experience spans AWS and Azure environments, PKI validation (Keyfactor), Splunk dashboards, and hands-on networking.

 **Quick highlights**
 - 🚀 Improved system performance by <b>~30%</b> using Splunk-driven analysis and query tuning